Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Feedback Synthesis via ouralgo

-Naturally, one could think of the \ac{lqr} cost as a map $K \mapsto J_{\x_0}(\u)|_{\u=K \x}$, however, this would depend on $\x_0$ and generally, its value can still be finite while $K$ is not necessarily stabilizing (\ie, when $K \notin \stableK$ is not feasible).
-Instead, in order to avoid the dependency on the initial state while considering the constraints on the policy directly, we pose the following constrained optimization problem,
+Naturally, one could think of the \ac{lqr} cost as a map $K \mapsto J_{\x_0}(\uu)|_{\uu=K \x}$; however, this would depend on $\x_0$ and generally, its value can still be finite while $K$ is not necessarily stabilizing (\ie, when $K \notin \stableK$).
+Instead, in order to avoid the dependency on the initial state while considering the constraints on the policy directly, we pose the following constrained optimization problem, where $\substableK$ is an embedded submanifold of $\stableK$, and $\mathcal{D}$ denotes a distribution of zero-mean multivariate random variables of dimension $n$ with covariance matrix $\Sigma_1$ so that $0 \prec \Sigma_1 = \Sigma_1^\intercal \in \Amatrices$.